-Mushrooms are a great source of vitamin-D so they are a perfect snack for game day – you can stay indoors and enjoy a recommended daily intake while watching the game.
+Mushrooms are a great source of vitamin-D so they are a perfect game day food idea – you can stay indoors and enjoy a recommended daily intake while watching the game.
 Read the post to see how you can increase vitamin D content of mushies even further.

 These are always a hit.
 You can add a little mashed pumpkin to the quinoa for extra flavour, nutrients and stick-together factor.
 You can also serve them without the quinoa, diy-style with various fillings and wraps for your guests to choose from.

 What’s a game day without a meat pie?
 Try to go with free-range pork ribs if you can and get them baking early so that you can pep the pie filling in advance and allow the flavours to mingle.

 Most store-bought dips contain preservatives, additives and “vegetable” oils but whipping up your own could not be easier using canned chickpeas and a few spices and herbs.